kipester/podman/README.md

 These containers are ment to use as service specific user (e.g. virtlyst runs under user virtlyst)

-So first create user for container and after that in service users homefolder run:
+So first create user for container and uder as root or sudo run "loginctl enable-linger $UID" and after that in service users homefolder run:

 export XDG_RUNTIME_DIR=/run/user/$UID